 Text Encoder

-will encode any text into a 1x512 dimensional vector.Image Encoder
+encodes any text into a 1x512 dimensional vector.- The

 import clip